abhat-phys/hls4ml_on_nrp/hls4ml-u55c-python-v2.md

 2024.2 and 2025.2.

-`LD_PRELOAD` does not help: `libXil_lmgr11.so` obtains libudev through `dlopen`, not linkage — `ldd` shows no udev dependency — so lookups through the `dlopen` handle bypass the preload.
+`LD_PRELOAD` does not help: `libXil_lmgr11.so` obtains libudev through `dlopen`, not linkage — `ldd` shows no udev dependency, so lookups through the `dlopen` handle bypass the preload.
 Shadowing it by soname on `LD_LIBRARY_PATH` does work.

 ```bash